SaverioMonaco/Flowsolver/README.md

 <h2> How the program works </h2>
 To find all solutions, the algorithm must be less holistic than other solutions given online, a rule to enumerate all possible paths must be found.

+First of all, all pairs (distinguished by colors) must be numerically ordered